-The thigh straps are fastened by threading the ladder straps into the binding, the same way as with a snowboard strap.
+The thigh straps can be fastened in two different ways, either in the knee support or the calf support, see figure 3.4.12.
+Thigh straps are fastened by threading the ladder straps into the binding, the same way as with a snowboard strap.
+Thigh straps are opened and closed as displayed in figure 3.4.13.

-Figure 3.4.14 - thigh straps
+Figure 3.4.12 - Two different attachment points for thigh straps